Tesla Autopilot: Hardware 4

 Samsung makes the processor for Hardware 4 (HW4) on a 7 nm process.
 The custom System on a chip (SoC) is called "FSD Computer 2".
 The board has 16 GB of RAM and 256 GB of storage, which are two and four times the RAM and storage in HW3 respectively.
 Musk stated that HW4 computational capabilities are three to eight times more powerful than HW3.
 A tear down of a HW4 Model S and Model X car in 2023 revealed that they have high definition radar hardware, but the software did not use radar.

-Tesla started shipping cars with HW4 in January 2023, starting with the refreshed Model S and Model Y; however, FSD was not available initially.
-It took six months before HW4-based cars ran camera-based software.
+Tesla started shipping cars with HW4 in January 2023, starting with the refreshed Model S and Model Y, but without FSD; it took six months before HW4-based cars ran FSD.
 Despite the increased image sensor resolution with HW4-equipped cars, HW4 initially ran the FSD software by emulating HW3, including downsizing the camera images - a result of Tesla postponing training based on the new HW4 cameras.
-Musk stated that the HW4-specific training of FSD would start after the new data center is finished at the Texas Gigafactory.

-In October 2024, FSD version 12.5.6 released exclusively to HW4-equipped vehicles, featuring a model trained on HW4 data.
-This trend has continued with the release of version 13.
+By FSD v13 in late 2024, Tesla was using full-resolution AI4 inputs and native AI4 neural-network architectures.

+Hardware 4 plus (AI4.1 or AI4+)

+At the Tesla Q1 earnings call on April 22, 2026, Elon Musk announced that HW4 will be receiving an upgrade named AI4.1, with newer-generation memory chips, the memory size going from 16GB to 32GB per chip (64GB total for the two chips in the configuration), and a 10% increase in computing power and memory bandwidth.
+HW4 plus (AI4.1 or AI4+) was scheduled to begin production in 2027.

+In July 2026, increased memory in the Tesla Cybercab FSD hardware configuration was reported.
+In September 2026, the Cybercab was reported to have "similar autopilot computer to HW4 with some iterative updates".

-Hardware 5
+Hardware 5 (AI5)

-Musk announced Hardware 5 (HW5), being named AI5, during the Tesla annual meeting on June 13, 2024.
-Musk stated it is scheduled for release in January 2026, and will be ten times more powerful than HW4.
-Musk also stated that it will use up to 800 watts when processing complex environments, versus a maximum of 300 watts for HW3 and HW4.
+Musk announced Hardware 5 (HW5), renamed AI5, during the Tesla annual meeting in June 2024.
+He said it was scheduled for release in January 2026, but in that month the schedule was revised to early 2027.
+He said it would be ten times more powerful than HW4 and use up to 800 watts when processing complex environments, versus a maximum of 300 watts for HW3 and HW4.

+In January 2026, Musk said "AI4 by itself will achieve self-driving safety levels very far above human.
+AI5 will make the cars almost perfect and greatly enhance Optimus [robots]", but in April 2026, he said that AI5 will not be used for cars and will be used for "Optimus and [Tesla's] supercomputer clusters.
+AI4 is enough to achieve much better than human safety for FSD."